laceett/tech-portfolio/docs/about.md

 title: About
 ---

-You can start your "About" page with an elevator pitch, one or two sentences about you!
+HELLO everyone, my name is Lacee.
+I have a cat whose name is Morty, feel free to follow him on instagram!
+(You can start your "About" page with an elevator pitch, one or two sentences about you!
 The rest of this page page can include a little bit about yourself.
 Some things you might include:

-1. Your current position
+1. Graduate Computer Science student at University of San Francisco (Your current position
 1. Organizations you're involved with
 1. Your personal and professional values
 1. Hobbies or fun facts